MicBrain/GSoC_CernVM-FS/README.md

 ### Google Summer of Code Project

    [Google Summer of Code][web1] is an annual international software engineering program that encourages university and college students aged 18 or over to participate in open-source development.
-This year I was selected to participate in Google Summer of Code 2015 program with the SFT (Software for Experiments) group, which is a part of CERN (European Organization for Nuclear Research, http://www.cern.ch).
+This year I was selected to participate in Google Summer of Code 2015 program with the SFT (Software for Experiments) group, which is a part of [CERN][web2] (European Organization for Nuclear Research).

 ### What is CernVM-FS?